 Aquaculture Stewardship Council (ASC)

-ASC is an independent, not‐for‐profit organisation founded in 2010 by World Wide Fund for Nature (WWF) and The Sustainable Trade Initiative (IDH).
-Tassal achieved a global first for any salmon company in 2014 – gaining Aquaculture Stewardship Council (ASC) certification across its operations.
+The Aquaculture Stewardship Council (ASC) is an independent, not‐for‐profit organisation founded in 2010 by World Wide Fund for Nature (WWF) and The Sustainable Trade Initiative (IDH).
+Tassal achieved a global first for any salmon company in 2014 – gaining ASC certification across its operations.

-Tassal achieved ASC certification in 2014 and our salmon are monitored and audited to ensure that they are reared in the best possible conditions annually.
+Certified sites are monitored and audited to ensure that our salmon are reared in the best possible conditions annually.

 Best Aquaculture Practice (BAP)